- List of FSSAI Food License Category

 Upon detailed visual scrutiny and rigorous laboratory analysis of food shipments, the FSSAI may issue either a No Objection Certificate (NOC) or a Non-Conformance Report (NCR) as deemed appropriate.
 Beyond its clearance functionalities, FICS is a comprehensive repository, housing vital data on imported food items.
 Furthermore, it serves as an invaluable resource for disseminating pertinent information concerning food safety standards and regulatory mandates.

-Documents and Information needed for applying for FICS
+Documents Required for applying for FICS

 - Import License: An official license granted by the FSSAI under the Food Safety and Standards (Licensing and Registration of Food Businesses) Regulations of 2011.